Evening lessons available from 30th March. Contact Nick today!

 If you are unsuccessful, you can reapply for the test on a new date no earlier than 10 working days after your unsuccessful attempt.

 If you think you have made a mistake during your test, don't worry—just put it behind you.
-Stay positive and focus on driving your best for the rest of the test.
+Stay positive and focus on doing your best for the rest of the test.
 Remember, it may not even be a fault, and even if it was, it may not affect the result.

 The top 10 reasons that people failed the car driving test between April 2024 and March 2025 are listed below.
 Examples and explanations can be found at the GOV.UK website.